Skip to main content

 No toilets on-site.
 Extensive network of footpaths and bridleways through heathland and woodland.
 Terrain type and wheelchair accessibility of paths not specified.
 No mention of accessible facilities or Changing Places.

-Help us keep National Trust - Limpsfield Common accurate.
-What did you notice?
+Is National Trust - Limpsfield Common outdoors?

 More venues to explore